Diocese of Fall River

 At the request of the Holy Father and in union with bishops around the world, Bishop Edgar M. da Cunha, S.D.V., opened the diocesan phase of the Synod in the Fall River Diocese on Sunday, October 17, in the context of the 10:30 a.m.
 Mass in St. Mary’s Cathedral.
 The bishop celebrated a special votive Mass of the Holy Spirit whose guidance and inspiration will be sought for a fruitful synodal experience and outcome.

-Our Good Shepherd Parish representatives are Donna Gazaille and Sergio Racigh.
+Our Good Shepherd Parish representatives were Donna Gazaille and Sergio Racigh.

 On September 24, 2021, on his 7th anniversary as our shepherd, Bishop da Cunha issued a Pastoral Letter: Journeying Together: With Jesus on the Path of Faith and Hope.
 In it he writes for us to be open to God’s Call, and to take up the work of evangelization within the “synodal” (“common road” of clerics and lay people working together) Church.
 Our bishop offers the Way Forward which includes invitational witness, sacramental living and vocations to go out and make disciples.